 Room 35.9, Trent Building

-There are two dedicated Welfare Officers who work in the Trent Building to support students in the Schools of English and Cultures, Languages and Area Studies.
+There is a dedicated Welfare Officer who works in the Trent Building to support students in the Schools of English and Cultures, Languages and Area Studies.

 with any concerns, emotional or personal difficulties